 - Look at the positives: If you are always looking at the downsides or negatives in your partner and relationship, you are headed for a downward spiral.
 Look at the positives and what your partner does right to build a healthy and happy relationship.

 - Learn to let go: Practice forgiveness and learn to let go of the past.
-You both will make mistakes during the course of the relationship, but make sure to work through your underlying issues.
+You both will make mistakes during the relationship, but make sure to work through your underlying issues.
 This will help avoid resentment and misunderstanding.

 - Don’t argue to win: During disagreements with your partner, do not make it a point to win against your partner.
 Do not lose respect for each other in such arguments.
 If your partner feels that they have lost, it can only lead to more resentment and anger.